gems-project/External-Data-Usage-Agreement/README.md

 If a contributor selects "YES" to the open source option:

-Their data will be included in the overall dataset; and
+Their data will be included in the overall dataset; AND

 The data will be made available through the dataset publication described above.